CBIIT/bento-frontend/packages/local-find/src/UploadModal/README.md

     associateId: 'program_id',                  // The property(key) name for the second column in the backend response object
     associateLabel: 'ASSOCIATED PROGRAM',       // The header text of the second column of the matched summary table in the Upload Modal
     projectName: 'BENTO',                       // The project name that appears in the text that appears when matching id is found
-  },
+    listTitleIds: 'Add a list of Case IDs:',    // Field for chaning text lebel of input caseIds/subjects

+    listTitleUpload: 'Choose a file to upload:',// Field for chaning text lebel of file upload button },

   // Helper functions used by the component